pelias/documentation/addresses.md

 ## Address interpolation

-When you search for an address and and there is not a precise match, interpolation occurs if there are enough known address values in that area.
-OpenAddresses and OpenStreetMap, which are the primary sources of addresses in the geocoder, provide locations for hundreds of millions of places globally.
-These sources build a framework for the interpolation, or estimation, of address numbers in areas where there is incomplete data.
+When you search for an address and and there is not a precise match, the interpolation technique is applied if the street being queried has any address records at all.
+[OpenAddresses](data-sources.md#openaddresses) and [OpenStreetMap](data-sources.md#openstreetmap), which are the primary sources of addresses in the geocoder, provide locations for hundreds of millions of places globally.
+These sources, plus address range data from the [United States Census Bureau's TIGER product](https://www.census.gov/geo/maps-data/data/tiger.html), build a framework for the interpolation, or estimation, of address numbers in areas where there is incomplete data.

 One form of address interpolation involves drawing a line that connects between the nearest known house numbers and placing the interpolated address within a range on that line.
 This process may work if the road is straight, but often results in the interpolated point being placed at a distance offset from the road network on curved sections.